 Starting a business in Canada may seem overwhelming at first.
 There are just so many things to do!
 This guide to the starting a business resources on the Small Business Canada site is designed to help you make your dream of becoming an entrepreneur a reality.

 Each step of this guide links to detailed information that will show you how to complete that step.
 The steps are roughly in order but you don't need to follow the order slavishly when you’re starting a business.
 It really doesn't matter if you complete step 3, for instance, before you complete step 2.

 Steps to Starting a Business in Canada

 One thing that's the same about starting a business in Canada as anywhere else is that you need a good business idea first.
 Follow the link above to find collections of small and home-based business ideas you can browse through, how to come up with winning business ideas of your own, and how to test the viability of your business idea once you've chosen one.

 My Writing a Business Plan series that starts with this Business Plan Outline will lead you through the process of writing each section of the business plan.
 You'll find more information, including links to sample business plans, in the Business Plans section of this website.

 When choosing a business name, there are two things to consider; the business name's marketing potential and its legal elements.
-The link above will take you to the information you need to choose the best possible business name for your new business when you're starting a business in Canada.You can also visit the Small Business: Canada Forum for help brainstorming a catchy name.
+The link above will take you to the information you need to choose the best possible business name for your new business when you're starting a business in Canada.4) Choose a form of business ownership.

 What forms of business ownership can you choose to legally structure your business when you're starting a business in Canada?
 What are the advantages and disadvantages of each of the forms of business ownership?
 These resources will help you choose the best form of business ownership for your new business.